95.8% of students were pleased with the teaching on their course

-Our Mental Health Nursing course adopts a person-centred approach to enable you to apply to register with the Nursing and Midwifery Council (NMC) to practise as a Registered Mental Health Nurse in a range of diverse health and social care settings.
-The Mental Health Nursing course at the University of Wolverhampton is delivered by subject experts with extensive clinical experience and you will be supported to achieve a high clinical, professional and academic standard, we are also proud of our relationships with our partner organisations which were recently commended by the NMC.
+Upon successful completion, this course will enable you to apply to register with the Nursing and Midwifery Council (NMC) to practise as a registered mental health nurse in a range of diverse health and social care settings.
+The mental health nursing degree at the University of Wolverhampton is delivered by subject experts with extensive clinical experience, and you will be supported to achieve a high clinical, professional, and academic standard.
+We are also proud of our relationships with our partner organisations which were recently commended by the NMC.

 Nursing is a demanding vocation which requires compassion, commitment, creativity and resilience, along with an ability to work independently and as part of a multi-disciplinary team.
-Mental Health Nursing, especially, requires a warm and empathic approach to help build trusting therapeutic relationships with people who are sometimes reluctant to engage.
+Mental health nursing requires a warm and empathic approach to help build trusting therapeutic relationships with people who are sometimes reluctant to engage.

-INTAKES: September and March
+Intakes: September and April